logi256/java-workshop/README.md

 maven tool it ia build tool with help to download java or compiler the java and package testes java application to app jar

+collection frame work
+map is the collection of key value pair set is a order of element arrary is dioman element